mathgeniuszach/Iridius-Modpack/README.md

 # Iridius Modpack

-A modpack for the Iridius server.
+A beginner-friendly modpack with room for much growth.

 ## Mod List